 Task management minimalism conclusion: your action plan

-Task management minimalism doesn’t ask you to do less work.
-It asks you to track less work at once.
+Task management minimalism does not ask you to do less work; it asks you to track less work at once.
 The neuroscience is clear: visual clutter and system complexity drain the same cognitive resources you need for the work itself [1].
-The Reduction Threshold gives you a method for finding the simplest system that still catches everything important — and the three-container rule gives you the structure to run it.
+The Reduction Threshold gives you a method for finding the simplest system that still catches everything important.
+The three-container rule gives you the structure to run it.

-The paradox of productivity systems is that the one you’ll stick with is rarely the most powerful — McMains and Kastner’s neuroscience research confirms that simpler visual environments free more cognitive resources for the actual work [1].
+The paradox of productivity systems is that the one you will stick with is rarely the most powerful.
+Simpler visual environments free more cognitive resources for the actual work.

 Next 10 minutes